 - Menstrual cup

 One of the best ways I found to save space in my carry-on luggage while also having enough toiletries to last me the entirety of the cruise was to buy 1-2 full size items upon arrival in Cartagena.

-I bought a 200ml shampoo and my husband bought a full size deodorant when we arrived at our first destination, Cartagena.
+I bought a 200ml shampoo and my travel partner bought a full size deodorant when we arrived at our first destination, Cartagena.
 The shampoo lasted me the four weeks.
 I finished it in Porto just in time for my flight back.

 Read these tips on how to use small travel containers to maximize your toiletries!
 I guarantee they’ll help you with your goals for minimalist travel!

 The fifth, main compartment is where I’ve stored the majority of my belongings.

 - Goody Hair brush (usually in my personal item)

 - Makeup bag, a detachable small pouch from the Hudson + Bleecker Toiletry Kit.
 Even with minimal travel efforts, I still managed to pack all my girly makeup.
 Inside the makeup bag is a 10 gram container with MAC Prolongwear Foundation, Mac concealer, Benefit Highlighter, Eyebrow pencil/brush, Eyebrow gel, Maybelline mascara, MAC Espresso eye liner, MAC Harmony blush, Benefit mini shadow palette, MAC travel size blush brush, two double-sided eye shadow brushes.

 - Jewelry bag, a detachable small pouch from the Hudson + Bleecker Jewelry Bag.
 Inside the jewelry pouch is one statement necklace, one boho-style earrings, one round silver stud earrings, and one boho-style ring (I was wearing stud earrings and a y-drop necklace with my plane outfit).